Best practices for enterprise CBRS deployment

 CBRS deployment best practices

 Once teams check spectrum availability, they can proceed to get their devices online.
-Brumfield advised teams to start simple and add layers of complexity as they see good results.
+Brumfield advised teams to start simple as they design and deploy their CBRS environment, adding layers of complexity as they see good results.

 Teams can mount cellular APs in similar locations to traditional Wi-Fi APs.
 For outdoor environments, however, Brumfield said it's important to keep in mind how the APs will reach local power and where to install the antennas.